MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/search-for-and-delete-messages-in-your-organization.md

 ## Before you begin

 - The search and purge workflow described in this article doesn't delete chat messages or other content from Microsoft Teams.
 If the Content search that you create in Step 2 returns items from Microsoft Teams, those items won't be deleted when you purge items in Step 3.
+To search for and delete chat messages, see [Search and purge chat messages in Teams](search-and-delete-Teams-chat-messages.md).

 - To create and run a Content search, you have to be a member of the **eDiscovery Manager** role group or be assigned the **Compliance Search** role in the Microsoft 365 compliance center.
 To delete messages, you have to be a member of the **Organization Management** role group or be assigned the **Search And Purge** role in the compliance center For information about adding users to a role group, see [Assign eDiscovery permissions](assign-ediscovery-permissions.md).